-At the moment, flights in the morning are likely to offer the best value for money for your Yaounde trip.
-A flight at midday will more often than not be of higher cost.
+At the moment, flights at midday are likely to offer the best value for money for your Yaounde trip.
+A flight in the afternoon will more often than not be of higher cost.

 Cameroon’s capital city is bursting with energy, offering bustling markets, zoos and historical attractions, as well as the chance to head out into the jungle on expertly led expeditions.

 The city is filled with attractions that all can enjoy.
 Kids will adore the wide variety of wildlife at the city’s Mvog Betsi Zoo – including majestic lions.
 Then there is the vibrant market at Mokolo.
 One of the largest markets in Africa, Mokolo is an experience that no shopping lover will want to miss.

 There are historical sites as well, such as the beautiful cathedral of Notre Dame des Victoires, as well as the Cameroon Art Museum which showcases works by the country’s many painters and sculptors.
 Visitors can also learn all about how Cameroon gained independence at the National Museum and learn about the nation’s passion for football at the Palace of Sport.